nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Tactical Attacker:** Thieves receive an advantage on Tactical Attacks.

 **Trapwise:** Thieves receive an advantage on all Saves against the effects of Traps.
+This increases to two adds at level 4, three adds at level 9, and four adds at level 13.

 See below for a table of attack and save bonuses by level: